Aurorastation/Aurora.3/SQL/README.md

-### Update Notice
+### Compacted Migrations

-To decrease the run time of the migration unit test, the database migrations have been compacted into a single one.
+To decrease the runtime of the migration unit test, the database migrations will be compacted into a single migration on a regular base.
-Before you run the new migration script complete the following steps:
-* Update your database schema to the current V81
-* Create a backup

-Then you can proceed to delete your flyway migration history table and run flyway on the database.
-The initial schema is set up with `CREATE IF NOT EXISTS` statements, so there *should* not be any issues if you run the migration script on your production setup.
+In order to do so, a new "migrate-VERSION" subfolder is created.
+The initial migration in these subfolders is always a migration with the current db-schema as of the current PR.

+In addition the flayway.conf file in the root of the project is updated to use the new migration folder and create a new schema history table (that tracks the applied migrations).

+#### How does this impact you?

+If you set up a new database:

+Make sure to use the latest migration folder, it will contain everything needed to create a "fresh" database.

+If you have a existing database:
+Update to the latest migration in the migration folder that you have used so far.
+Then switch to the next migration folder (and a new schema version table)

-As usual, do that at your own risk.
+As usual, always make sure that you have a backup.

 ### Prerequisites